RevoU-FSSE-2/week-4-firdaussdf/README.md

 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/ccf6c215-5acb-4232-a0b7-8e40a8889d0b)

-verification
+-verification
 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/f6dc2874-2154-4686-b3c0-e05ee3b7a421)

 ## Connect to Domain and DNS
-1. Step 1 – Add a New Cloudflare Domain
+- Step 1 – Add a New Cloudflare Domain
-2. Adding Domains
+-  Adding Domains
 In order for CloudFlare to connect and work properly, make sure you have added a domain first.
 As for how to add a domain, please click Add Site then write the domain name.
 After completing entering the domain name, please click Add Site.
 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/f48a19e3-d8b2-4226-96db-7b78b3952daa)
-3.Then, a column will appear to enter the domain name or website that will be synchronized with CloudFlare.
+- Then, a column will appear to enter the domain name or website that will be synchronized with CloudFlare.
 Please write the domain name or website in the column as below, then click Add site.
 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/e90b82d5-721b-43d5-93b8-4d0e6db583b9)
-4. Choose a CloudFlare Package
+- Choose a CloudFlare Package
 After that, you will be directed to the CloudFlare Package that will be used.
 There are various free to paid CloudFlare Plans.
 To choose a free CloudFlare Package, please select the Free Package.
 Then click Continue.
 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/b56e69d1-ed47-45c1-97aa-0543cc8175b4)
-5. The process of scanning DNS records on your domain will run.
-Wait until the process is complete
-6. The results of the DNS record scan on the domain will be displayed.
-Scroll down and click the Continue button to continue
-7. You will enter the instructions page to change your domain nameservers.
+  -The process of scanning DNS records on your domain will run.
+Wait until the process is complete -The results of the DNS record scan on the domain will be displayed.
+Scroll down and click the Continue button to continue -You will enter the instructions page to change your domain nameservers.
 Ignore it first, then click Done, check nameservers.
-8. On this page, immediately click Finish later.
+  - On this page, immediately click Finish later.

 # Changing Nameservers in the Niagahoster Member Area
-1. You can first record or copy Nameservers 1 and 2 from the Cloudflare dashboard
+- You can first record or copy Nameservers 1 and 2 from the Cloudflare dashboard
 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/2e7df7db-4b86-43d9-86b1-f572f64aa645)

-2. Enter the Niagahoster Member Area.
+-Enter the Niagahoster Member Area.
 Select your Services menu, then click the Domains submenu.
 Next, click the Manage Service button to set the name server.
 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/8439a526-6270-4167-b37f-f198b8976c72)

-3.In the Domain Overview section, click the Change Nameserver button.
+-In the Domain Overview section, click the Change Nameserver button.
 ![image](https://github.com/RevoU-FSSE-2/week-4-firdaussdf/assets/137057784/ff412e27-fc9b-49ba-80a5-548230ce815b)

-4. Then, make sure Nameservers 1 and 2 match the Nameservers on the Cloudflare dashboard.
+- Then, make sure Nameservers 1 and 2 match the Nameservers on the Cloudflare dashboard.

-5. If the domain Nameservers have been adjusted, then try reloading the Cloudflare dashboard page.
+- If the domain Nameservers have been adjusted, then try reloading the Cloudflare dashboard page.
 Make sure the message “Great news!
 Cloudflare is now protecting your site.”

 #Verifying Nameservers on Cloudflare